 Those who Scrabble (the game that can be used as a verb in its own right) will vouch for the fact that it is more than just a word game.
 Believe it or not, apart from being a friendly competitive game it can work as a marriage stabilizer, a tension diffusor, an Alzheimer eluder, and much more!
 Here, though, we will talk of scrabble as a strategy teacher, specifically for the bankers out there.

-Customer Experience… an S or a Q?
+Customer Experience in Banking… an S or a Q?

 A Newbie to Scrabble land usually experiences an AHA moment when they discover that SH, ZA, OW, XU, and HM are words they can score on!
-Whereas, PO, TE, EQ, KU, and many more are not!
+Whereas, PO, TE, EQ, KU, and much more are not!
 In English scrabble, S is deemed as the most valuable letter tile and rightly so.
 Think of the easy scores you can get by just appending an S and pluralizing words; like changing apple to apples?
 On the other hand, Q is supposedly the most problematic letter in Scrabble land, owing to the limitation it poses in word formation.